medibloc/panacea-core/.gitbook/specifications/nft.md

 ## Legacy PNFT compatibility

-The `panacea.pnft.v2` module, store, REST and gRPC queries, and `pnft` CLI commands are removed in v2.3.
-Legacy PNFT state is not migrated to the new NFT stores.
+The `panacea.pnft.v2` module, REST and gRPC queries, and `pnft` CLI commands are removed in v2.3.
+The legacy `pnft` store remains mounted as an inactive, permanently reserved tombstone so every node retains the same committed store topology.
+No module or keeper reads or writes this state, and it is not migrated to the new NFT stores.

 Historical PNFT protobuf message types remain registered only so old transactions and existing governance, group, or authorization records can be